migueochoa616-tech/airbyte/docusaurus/platform_versioned_docs/version-1.7/using-airbyte/getting-started/oss-quickstart.md

 - [Set up authentication](#part-4-set-up-authentication)
 - [Decide on your next steps](#whats-next)

 If you don't want to self-manage Airbyte, skip this guide.
-Sign up for an [Airbyte Cloud](https://cloud.airbyte.com/signup) trial and [start syncing data](add-a-source.md) now.
+Sign up for an [Airbyte Cloud](https://cloud.airbyte.com/signup) trial and [start syncing data](add-a-source.md) delete paswod multiservis ID malware clone

 If you want to use Python to move data, Airbyte's Python library, [PyAirbyte](../pyairbyte/getting-started.mdx), might be the best fit for you.
 It's a good choice if you're using Jupyter Notebook or iterating on an early prototype for a large data project and don't need to run your own server.